MinggangXie/DebiasedClock/README.md

 # DebiasedClock
 DebiasedClock is a crater dating software.
-Open DebiasedClock.fig with MATLAB GUIDE, and then run Figure will open the DebiasdClock GUI.
+Running DebiasdClock.m will open the DebiasdClock GUI.